Runway (2009 film)

 Runway is a 2009 action thriller directed by Suneil and Praful Tiwari.

 Plot

-With a hand on the trigger and an eye on the casino owner Victor, Allan (Amarjeet) goes to Mauritius.
-Back home in Daman is the reason he has turned into a contract killer -Melvyna (Deepal Shaw), a victim of drug abuse.
+With a hand on the trigger and an eye on the casino owner Victor, Allan goes to Mauritius.
+Back home in Daman is the reason he has turned into a contract killer, Melvyna Bajaj, a victim of drug abuse.

-Mauritius is full of colourful characters like Shaina (Tulip Joshi), a dancer in the casino; Khalid (Lucky Ali), an assassin on Interpol's wanted list and David (Shawar Ali), a casino owner.
+Mauritius is full of colourful characters like Shaina, a dancer in the casino; Khalid, an assassin on Interpol's wanted list and David, a casino owner.

 As the story unfolds we find out if Allan saves Melvyna, outsmarts the smartest crooks around and hits his target.